 To comply with State regulations, Pine Hill Water District, will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, your tap water met all State drinking water health standards.
-In December 2013, we conducted tests for over 50 contaminants.
+In December 2016, we conducted tests for over 100 contaminants.
 We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.
-We did have a detection for pentachlorophenol in 2013.
-After consulting with Ulster County Health Department a second test was done.
-Based on the results of the second test, it was determined the first test was a false reading and is not present in our water system.
-We retested again in November 2014 and the results confirmed the false reading.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.